Resources for Renters during COVID-19

 Here are some resources to help you navigate this unprecedented time.
 Information about your rights as a tenant and list of housing support organizations that help renters.

 Goodcover remains open and fully operational during the COVID-19 crisis.
 Claims management and support remains unaffected for members.
-We have implemented a 60 day grace period on overdue premium payments.
 We have also extended our deadlines for providing various documentation, appraisals, and valuations.
 Read our post to learn more about how we’re serving you during this time.

 California has recently passed statewide COVID-19 tenant and landlord protection legislation (AB 3088) -- under this legislation "no tenant can be evicted before February 1, 2021 as a result of rent owed due to a COVID-19 related hardship accrued between March 4 – August 31, 2020, if the tenant provides a declaration of hardship according to the legislation’s timelines.
 For a COVID-19 related hardship that accrues between September 1, 2020 – January 31, 2021, tenants must also pay at least 25 percent of the rent due to avoid eviction.”